osplanning-data-standards/GTFS-STAT/README.md

 GTFS-STAT is an extension to a GTFS transit network with additional files that contain performance data.

-A GTFS-PLUS transit network MAY include the following files:
+A GTFS-STAT transit network MAY include the following files:

 Filename 					| Description
 ----------					| -------------